igorbrigadir/awesome-twitter-algo/README.md

  + Java, used in Lucene for search indexing
  + Scala, particularly several computational frameworks including Scalding and Scio for parallel cluster computing computations
  + [Thrift](https://thrift.apache.org/), a cross-platform framework for RPC calls originally developed at Facebook(Meta)
- + Python for the machine learning models in the stack
+ + Python for the machine learning models in the stack, includes both PyTorch and Tensorflow (legacy) code

 # Recsys